yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

 TF tree
 -------

-Pick-it uses two fixed robot frame names that are important for you if you want to connect your robot’s tf tree with Pick-it’s tf tree.
-A simplified version of the Pick-it tf tree for both camera fixed and camera on the robot looks like the following:
+Pickit uses two fixed robot frame names that are important for you if you want to connect your robot’s tf tree with Pickit’s tf tree.
+A simplified version of the Pickit tf tree for both camera fixed and camera on the robot looks like the following:

 Camera fixed